| Go to the first, previous, next, last section, table of contents.

 $not_nulls = $sth->{is_not_null};

-NULLABLE attribute (described above), since that is a DBI standard.
+is_not_nullis deprecated; it is preferable to use theNULLABLEattribute (described above), since that is a DBI standard.length

 max_length